---with-botan-config Specify the path to the botan-config script to build with Botan for cryptographic configure searches for a valid Botan installation.
+--with-botan-config Specify the path to the botan-config script to build with Botan for cryptographic functions.
+It is preferable to use OpenSSL (see below).

+--with-openssl Replace Botan by the OpenSSL the cryptographic library.
+By default configure searches for a valid Botan installation.
 If one is not found, it searches for OpenSSL.
 Normally this is not necessary.

---with-openssl Replace Botan by the OpenSSL the cryptographic library.
-By default not build it.

 --enable-shell Build the optional kea-shell tool (more in The Kea Shell).
-The default is to packages to be installed in specified directory.
+The default is to not build it.

+--with-site-packages Only useful when kea-shell is enabled.
+It causes the kea-shell python packages to be installed in specified directory.
 This is mostly useful for Debian related distros.
 While most systems store python packages in \${prefix}/usr/lib/pythonX/site-packages, Debian introduced separate directory for packages installed from DEB.
 Such python packages are expected to be installed in /usr/lib/python3/dist-packages.